davidenetti/OffensiveWeb_notes/InformationGathering/commands.md

 Google Dorking, also known as Google Hacking, is a technique that leverages the power of search operators to uncover sensitive information, security vulnerabilities, or hidden content on websites, using Google Search.

 - Refer to **Google Hacking Database** for all the queries.

+# Automating recon

+- Final Recon: A Python-based reconnaissance tool offering a range of modules for different tasks like SSL certificate checking, Whois information gathering, header analysis, and crawling.
+Its modular structure enables easy customisation for specific needs;
+- TheHarvester:  Specifically designed for gathering email addresses, subdomains, hosts, employee names, open ports, and banners from different public sources like search engines, PGP key servers, and the SHODAN database.
+It is a command-line tool written in Python.